Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: Monitoring under Assumptions

 \section{Monitoring under Assumptions}

 Monitoring timed properties~\cite{bauer2006monitoring,GrosenKLZ22} requires to determine whether every extension of a finite observation (a finite timed word) satisfies a given property (yielding the verdict~$\top$), whether every extension violates the property (yielding the verdict~$\bot$), or neither is true (yielding the verdict~$\unknown$).
-Monitoring under assumptions involves two changes over the classical monitoring framework.
+In this section we introduce monitoring of real-time properties under assumptions and partial observability.

+We begin in Subsection~\ref{sec:motivation} with an informal description of monitoring of real-time properties under assumptions and partial observability.
+Then in Subsection~\ref{sec:abstract} we present an abstract definition capturing this description, and prove some basic properties about it.
+This abstract definition employs arbitrary timed languages for observations, assumptions, and specifications, and is therefore not algorithmically feasible.
+Finally in Subsection~\ref{sec:concrete} we present an effective concretisation of the abstract definition, using timed automata and finite expressions to represent assumptions, specifications, and observations, respectively.